faxpillow/pendingindefinitelydostponed/README.md

 - As of now, do not have the programming acapabilities to create approximal live reactive map showing lines from identifying an open list of location points within the [can do map may require googleapis] to correlatory locations of live transactions (scraper for individual, short parameter, hedge on a time axis)

 - A second iteration, for news occurrences, as well as the possibility to do an expansion of lines outwards from point with retrofitted dotted line outputs for, e.g. legal dates of presented occurrences, directly related maps outwards of historical precedents (specifically relevant to racial violence, just locations/names/dates/ no harrowing bipoc folks), + the speed variables can be changed manipulated with open parameters to create of with what we consider time in a basic modular circular structure with considerations, mid-experience, the [omitted]?, personal research, the eigengrau gestalt hyperaware of time passing and unawareness, video of duration and visitor interaction, content site no need self made tech rider proposal
+- Like my nyha site, even making the obvious more obvious does not make this visualizer and can make backwards the locational media keywords via google something api maybe
+- I have no idea how to make this program esp in the sense of wrapping it into a ksuite something front button link is it effective and or possible to attach python script to vba?

 - The third iteration, for strictly the calendar for further research from the advantages of being able to represent large trends visually